 LEARNING TO READ AND READING TO LEARN @ CITY BEACH PRIMARY SCHOOL

 The process of learning to read and write begins from an early age, where children can learn and practise many skills.
 This can be done in a range of ways and settings, including home.
-Exposing children to conversation, listening and talking as well as reading books is are essential elements in the journey to read, write and spell.
+Exposing children to conversation, listening and talking as well as reading books are essential elements in the journey to read, write and spell.

-At City Beach Primary School we are using a synthetic phonic approach to the teaching of reading and phonics to help children learn to “crack the code” to learn the relationship between the letters of the alphabet and the sounds they represent.
+Connected practice using evidence based whole school approaches in literacy supports success for each child.
+At City Beach Primary School we use Extended Letters and Sounds, a synthetic phonic approach to the teaching of reading and phonics to help children learn to “crack the code” to learn the relationship between the letters of the alphabet and the sounds they represent.
 The “synthetic” component reflects the practice of blending or synthesising sounds together, while the phonics reflects the process of linking the sounds (phonemes) to the graphemes (written symbols).
+We also provide targeted support for children experiencing difficulty in literacy through one-on-one sessions using Multilit.

 Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
 There are no big leaps in learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
 They are also taught to read and spell, ’tricky words’, which are words with spellings that are unusual.
 Children will work through the process at their own level and not move on until they have a full understanding of each phase.
 Follow the link for detailed information about each phase and how you can help your child at home.
 This information is also available on the Publications page of our website.